danielleherrington/cyclistic-project/README.md

-# 🚴‍♀️ Cyclistic Case Study
+# 🚴‍♀️ Cyclistic Case Study - Google Analytics Project

-Analysing bike-share data using R
+### Analysing bike-share data using R

+## Introduction

+The Cyclistic Case Study is part of the Google Analytics project, developed to analyse the data from the Cyclistic Bike-Share Programme.
+In this fictional scenario, we are working with a dataset of bike-sharing trips in Chicago, provided by Cyclistic, a fictional bike-share company, to determine the most effective ways to convert casual riders into members.

 ## 📊 **Project Overview**

 Cyclistic is a leading bike-share company based in Chicago, USA, offering a fleet of over 5,800 bikes and 600 stations across the city.
 The company provides a flexible, eco-friendly transportation option for both residents and tourists.
 Cyclistic’s user base is divided into two main groups: annual members, who typically use the service regularly for commuting, and casual riders, who use the bikes less frequently, often for recreational purposes.

+The goal of this case study is to understand customer behaviour and develop strategies for improving membership conversion.
+By analysing this data, we seek to provide valuable insights for the marketing team to enhance the business and increase member subscriptions.

-To boost long-term revenue and enhance user engagement, Cyclistic is looking to convert more casual riders into annual members.
-This project analyses historical ride data to uncover insights into the behavior and preferences of both user groups.
+This project analyses historical ride data to uncover insights into the behaviour and preferences of both user groups.
 The findings reveal key differences in how casual riders and annual members use the service.
 For instance, casual riders tend to use the bikes on weekends and during warmer months, often for longer, leisurely rides.
 On the other hand, annual members have more consistent usage patterns throughout the week, with shorter rides typically associated with daily commuting.

 *Note: Due to the large size of the dataset, the data is not included in this repository.
 Instead, please refer to the data_instructions.md file for detailed instructions on how to obtain and prepare the data for analysis.*